Child injured after brick thrown into vehicle in NW Oklahoma City

 OKLAHOMA CITY – Officials are investigating after a child was injured when a brick was thrown into a vehicle.

-Police responded to the scene near W Main St. and N Penn.
-Ave.
-Friday night.
+The family was sitting in the van when a homeless man who police said has mental health problems got angry at the family.
+He then threw a chunk of concrete through the middle passenger window, striking the child on the head.

-Police say a mother and child were sitting in the minivan at a store when a homeless man threw a brick through the window, hitting the child.
+Police said the child suffered a laceration across the forehead, and there was a lot of bleeding.

-The child was taken to the hospital.
-They are in stable condition.
+The child was taken to OU Children’s Hospital and is in stable condition.

 The man was arrested for assault with a dangerous weapon.